DAW educational tools

 The Audio A/B Machine – 3 DAW files, 1.5 gigabyte, PDF manual, 144 pages, 53 WAV sound clips, 13 embedded or linked videos, 590 megabytes: $39.95

 Mixing + Mastering™ TheABCD Multitracks

 This course teaches the process of mixing and mastering simultaneously.
 This is a skill set that is benificial for engineers and producers to learn and develop.
 The “+” sign in the title is because all the plusses of learning this process outweigh the minuses.
 This course also covers the traditional two-step method of carrying out the two processes – which can be a cat and mouse game because sometimes your best mastering option is to re-record the bass track.
-Mixing + Mastering™ teaches the process I’ve used at Hit and Run Recording for over ten years.
-It allows my clients (who are not rich superstars) to get the end result they seek.
+Mixing + Mastering™ teaches the process I’ve used at my professional studio for over ten years.
 This course is based on three multitrack DAW files of live musicians recorded in a home studio.
 You’ll first learn about the general characteristics such tracks need to have in order to achieve a broadcast quality and acceptable loudness levels with minimal processing.
 Then you’ll study more advanced mixing and mastering techniques such as triggers and side-chain processing.
 You’ll be mixing and mastering three different styles of musical instrumentation which gives you a broader perspective, allowing you to become a more versatile mixing and mastering engineer.

 The A/B CD DAW file